 - Calcium Stearate NF (stabilizer and lubricant)

 - Opadry White (Titanium dioxide used as whitening agent, but also contains trace amounts of PEG (polyethylene glycol), Polysorbate 80, and Hydroxypropyl Methycellulose.
 See below.)
 Armour Thyroid does not contain gluten or lactose.
-But neither do Naturethroid or Westhroid.
+Neither does Westhroid-P.

 THYROID-S is from Sriprasit Pharma Co., Ltd. in Thailand (sister company of Sriprasit Dispensary R.O.P.)
 Advertising states that Sriprasit Pharma is “a leading importer of pharmaceutical products, and has been a GMP and ISO 9002-certified manufacturer of pharmaceutical products.”
 Patients report they are quite pleased with this product.
 Sriprasit states Thyroid-s is gluten-free, but a patient has reported classic gluten digestive symptoms with it.
 To see a photo of the tablet, go here.
 Tablets are light brown, round, coated.
 The ingredients, according to Pongsak Songpaisan of Sriprasit are:

 - Lactose (a milk sugar and is a filler)

 - PVP K90 (Polyvinylpyrolidone; water soluble coating/binder; no known hazard)